 Accident victims have constitution rights to seek compensation from the people or companies that hurt them.
 If that sounds like a bit of hype or overly dramatic, check out Article IV of the U.S. Constitution.
 Still, taking on an insurance company that issued a speeding driver’s auto policy or holding a multinational corporation accountable for marketing a dangerously defective product can seem impossible.

 Representatives of defendants in personal injury cases get paid to minimize payments to wronged parties.
 And they are very good at it.
-That is why many of the Cleveland based personal injury lawyers with Agee Clymer Mitchell and Portman specialize in helping personal injury victims.
 We fight for the injured men, women and children who can easily find themselves victimized twice–first by an initial accident and, then, by a responsible party’s refusal to make amends.

 Injuries caused by others can be physical, emotional and developmental.
 A full listing of every type of injury that can serve as the basis of an insurance claim or civil lawsuit seeking compensation would be too long to read.
 A few of the most common are:

 When considering whether you might have a personal injury case, keep in mind that the following categories often overlap.
 For instance, a motor vehicle accident–a catchall legal term for crashes involving cars, motorcycles, mopeds, pedestrians, bicycles, ATVs, etc.–can injure a victim’s brain or kill an innocent person.
 Personal injury lawyer in the Cleveland offices of Agee Clymer Mitchell and Portman present these descriptions as a way for you to understand that a wide variety of circumstances can qualify a harmed person to seek compensation from a reckless individual or negligent company.